portworx/px-dev/install_run_ubuntu.md

-## Installation and Run
+## Installing and Running PX-Lite on Ubuntu
 This guide takes you through an install from prerequisites through the PX-Lite setup steps.
 For the sake of illustration, our example uses AWS EC2 for servers in the cluster, AWS Elastic Block Storage for storage devices, and Compose.IO for a hosted etcd service.
 As long as your configuration meets the [Deployment Requirements](https://github.com/portworx/px-lite/#requirements-and-limitations), you can use physical servers, another favorite public cloud, or virtual machines.

-Once this installation is complete, you can continue with walk-throughs for
+Once this installation is complete, you can continue with walk-throughs for:
 * [Cassandra storage volumes on PX-Lite](https://github.com/portworx/px-lite/blob/master/cassandra_guide.md)
 * [Registry high-availability on PX-Lite](https://github.com/portworx/px-lite/blob/master/registry_guide.md)

 ## Prerequisites
 PX-Lite requires a server with storage devices, Docker 1.10, and use of a key-value store for the cluster configuration.
 This guide uses Ubuntu as the OS.
 For RedHat, see [this guide](https://github.com/portworx/px-lite/blob/master/install_run_rhel.md) for Docker setup with RedHat, including configuring systemd.

-### Step 1: Launch Servers
+### Step 1: Launch servers
 First, we create three servers in AWS, using:
 * Image: [Ubuntu Server 14.04 LTS (HVM)](https://aws.amazon.com/marketplace/pp/B00JV9JBDS)
 * Instance Type: c3.xlarge